 Here are some ways that assisted living communities are going beyond just bingo in order to keep residents entertained in their daily lives:

-- Yoga & Other Wellness Activities
+- Yoga and Other Wellness Activities

 While yoga may seem intimidating at first, it is actually one of the best forms of physical and mental exercise for seniors.
 Physically, yoga can increase flexibility, promote good bone health, and relieve menopausal discomfort.
 Mentally, it keeps the mind sharp through meditation and mindfulness.
 Yoga instructors will tailor classes to so the difficulty level does not put a strain on individuals.